alessandropellegrini/personal-website/_main_pages/curriculum.md

                       url="https://sisma-prin2017.gitlab.io/"
                       grant="PRIN 2017, Grant Agreement #201752ENYB"
                       funding="910 K€"
                       description="The SISMA project focuses on the improvement of the design of test cases for distributed software systems abiding by the microservices paradigm.
-Areas of interest of the studyconcern: strategies for the aggregation of test cases,  algorithms to select and prioritise elements in a set of test cases, composition strategies of functional and non-functional aspects for exploring alternative operating conditions.
-The structured and reusable design of testing bundles would increase the quality of the test suites, and their level of automation as well.
+Areas of interest in the study include: strategies for aggregating test cases, algorithms for selecting and prioritising elements within a set of test cases, and composition strategies for functional and non-functional aspects to explore alternative operating conditions.
+The structured, reusable design of testing bundles would improve the quality of test suites and their level of automation.
 Also, a workflow-based planning of test cases would contribute to the incremental development of end-to-end tests, and to the enactment of dynamic strategies for governing regression testing activities."
 %}
 {% include project.html dates="2019 &rarr; 2022"
                       acronym="SPARTA"